latticejs/lattice/packages/infinite-list/README.md

 ## <a name="table"></a> Table

-Our module provides a set of components to create a complete Table with `infinite loader pagination` support and as optional: `ordering` and `searching` features.
+Lattice's Table component provides support for displaying tabulated data with `infinite data loading` support.

 Since *react-virtualized* needs that each component were **div** tags we need to create wrappers and apply some custom styles for the next `Material-UI` components: